 The implementation of Data Science use cases can be done through different approaches:

-- Use of an external platform highly integrated with Snowflake (like Dataiku)
+- Use of an external platform highly integrated with Snowflake (like Dataiku or Datarobot)

-- Model execution from inside the platform via the use of external functions
+- Model execution from inside the platform via the use of external User-Defined Functions (UDF)

 4. Data Sharing

-Very quickly, Snowflake proposed a Data Sharing service that allows two users from two different organizations to securely share data in real-time within the same Snowflake platform, without having to deal with costly and complex to maintain inter-organization data exchange flows.
+Very quickly, Snowflake proposed a Data Sharing service that allows two Snowflake deployments from two different organizations to securely share data in real-time within the same Snowflake platform, without having to deal with costly and complex to maintain inter-organization data exchange flows.

 Data can be shared publicly and monetized within the Data Marketplace.